Valid post-selection inference in Robust Q-learning: Robust Q-learning with Fixed Submodels

 \subsection{The Perturbation Bootstrap with Cross-fitting}

 The development of the cross-fitted empirical functions lends itself to a perturbation bootstrap approach.
-While the perturbation bootstrap has been used as an inference method when tied to specific, nearly unbiased variable selection techniques like the adaptive lasso \citep{dasPerturbationBootstrapAdaptive2019d,minnierPerturbationMethodInference2011d,zouAdaptiveLassoIts2006c}, we will develop a more general method for post-selection inference that leverages the bootstrap to strongly control false coverages.
+The perturbation bootstrap has previously been used as an inference method when tied to specific, nearly unbiased variable selection techniques like the adaptive lasso \citep{dasPerturbationBootstrapAdaptive2019,minnierPerturbationMethodInference2011}.
+Below, we will develop a more general method for post-selection inference that leverages the bootstrap to strongly control false coverage rates.

-To fix ideas, let $\bootWgt \sim P_{\bootWgt}$ be an analyst-specified random variable satisfying $\Eop(\bootWgt) = 1,~ \Eop(\bootWgt-1)^2=1$ with $\bootWgt_1,\ldots,\bootWgt_n$ i.i.d. from $P_{\bootWgt}.$ We create the perturbed oracle and cross-fitted minimands in Stage 2 by multiplying the $i^{th}$ contribution by $\bootWgt_i$ in each of \cref{eq:oracle-risk-stg-2,eq:cf-risk-stg-2}, respectively.
-Analogous definitions also let us create the perturbed cross-fitted objective function.
-Representing the components related to the perturbation bootstrap by the superscript $b,$ a decomposition similar to \cref{eq:oracle-risk-decomp-2} yields